reubenharry/physics/docs/maths/complexanalysis.md

 ## Complex functions

 For a function $f$, a pole is a zero of $\frac{1}{f}$.
+It is a point at which the function $f$ is not defined, or rather: $f$ is only defined on the complex point with the locations of the poles removed.

 A holomorphic function is a complex function which is complex differentiable in a neighborhood of every point in its domain.
 Every holomorphic function is analytic: this is an essential difference to real analysis: roughly, if a complex function is once differentiable, it is infinitely differentiable.

 A function whose only singularities are poles is meromorphic.

+A pole of $f$ has order $m$ if there exists a polynomial $p$ of order $m$ such that $fp$ is holomorphic on the complex plane.

+A branch cut is a line on which a function is not defined, rather than just an isolated point.
+For example, $\ln$ has a branch cut along the entire negative real axis.

 ## Contour integrals

 These are line integrals of holomorphic functions around a loop in the complex plane.
 Cauchy's integral theorem (which follows from Stokes' theorem) states that these are invariant under homotopy of paths.

-Simplest example:
+A simple example of a contour integral:

 $$ \oint_C z^kdz$$